-Over the last decade, IEC invested approx. $ 10Bn developing the local electricity sector.
+Over the last decade, IEC invested approx. $ 10Bn in developing the local electricity sector.
 Although IEC is government-owned, the capital to finance these investments was raised from independent sources in Israel and overseas.
-At the end of the year, the 161 KV super-high overhead and underground lines totaled 4,786 km; 115KV lines – 42 km; and the 400 kV extra-high lines – 760 km.
-The transformation system includes 11 switching stations and 201 substations (52 privately-owned).
+At the end of the year, the 161 KV super-high overhead and underground lines totaled 4,706 km; 115KV lines – 42 km; and the 400 kV extra-high lines – 769 km.
+The transformation system includes 11 switching stations and 204 substations (57 privately-owned with IEC operational/maintenance responsibility).
 The transmission capacity in the 400/161 KV switching stations totaled 12,945 MVA.
-The transmission capacity from extra-high to high-voltage at IEC’s substations expanded to 17,950 MVA, while privately-owned transmission capacity totaled 3,134 MVA.
+The transmission capacity from extra-high to high-voltage at IEC’s substations expanded to 18,135 MVA, while privately-owned transmission capacity totaled 4,126 MVA.

 As part of IEC preparations for entering the Smart Grid era, the company held a tender for the replacement of the DMS system (Distribution Management System) in an advanced system (ADMS).
-In October 2018, GE – Grid Solutions was selected as a conditional supplier to the system.
+In March 2019, a contract was signed with the designated supplier (GE – Grid Solutions) and the detailed planning stage commenced.
+In December 2019, the development stage started, with its completion expected in mid-2021.

 The main technology of smart metering is the usage of smart electricity meters transmitting over low voltage electricity lines (PLC) transferring consumption data to a national monitoring center.
 Real-time regional electricity status is supplied on two operational levels: the network and the customer’s meter.
-This is managed by the main monitoring system operating from the company’s national meter unit enabling the management of IEC’s larger customers, which account for approx. 60% of the total electricity consumption, and the residential customers.
+This is managed by the main monitoring system operating from the company’s national meter unit enabling the management of IEC’s larger customers and the residential customers.
 The installation of Smart Meters is a central part in the revolution of a smart electrical grid, of which IEC preparing for in the coming years.
-In 2018, smart meters installation and management systems continued to be developed as part of the tariff trial scheduled for early October 2019.
+The IEC is preparing to roll out nationwide smart metering from 2021, through the inclusion of a smart meter in every new installation and the replacement of older meters with smart ones, so that withing several years every IEC meter would be a smart meter.

 Revenue, Capital Raising and Company Rating

-During 2018, IEC raised NIS 5.6Bn towards investment in the electricity sector, debt recycling and other ongoing needs.
+Capital Raising: During 2019, IEC raised NIS 0.4Bn through the issuance of marketable securities, towards investment in the electricity sector, debt recycling and other ongoing needs.

-Debt Redemption: During 2018, IEC paid off a total of NIS 7.5Bn in loans and bonds.
-In addition, there was a debt reduction of approx. NIS 2.5Bn after redeeming perpetual bonds.
+Debt Redemption: During 2019, IEC paid off a total of NIS 2.6Bn in loans and bonds.

 Electricity Demand and Peak Load